thewrath/todo-list/README.md

 ```js
 $ npm run server:start
 ```
+The WebExtension is located in the examples folder and can be installed using Firefox `about:debugging` page.

 ## 🃏 Test

 Test are write in `test` folder with the jest framework from Facebook